This post has been updated. It was originally published on July 2, 2017.

 It’s an age-old tradition: Millions of Americans, from infants to the elderly, attend fireworks shows for the Fourth of July.
 There’s nothing quite as patriotic as sitting out on a blanket and watching hundreds of explosions light up the sky in honor of your country’s birthday.
-But how do those explosions even happen?
+But how do fireworks work?

 Fireworks were invented centuries ago in China, and although they look different now, they still have the same fundamental components.
 The fireworks that you might see at a modern Fourth of July display are aerial shells—these are very different from the fireworks that you might set off at home (if you live in a state that allows fireworks, that is.)

 Aerial shells are powerful and versatile spheres of explosives and added chemicals.
 On the outside, all you can see is their grapefruit-sized paper casing and the fuse.
 But their insides are packed tight with the individual components required to create all the effects that mesmerize us.